 Clarity is a dev ops and performance analytics tool that connects to your Imply Cluster.
 Explore anomalies, diagnose performance bottlenecks, and ensure your cluster is working optimally.

 Query servers are the endpoints that users and client applications interact with.
-Query servers run a Druid Broker that route queries to the appropriate data nodes.
+Query servers run a Druid Broker that routes queries to the appropriate data nodes, and a Druid Router that acts as a unified query and API endpoint.
 They also include an Imply Pivot server as a way to directly explore and visualize your data.

 Data servers store and ingest data.
-Data servers run Druid Historical Nodes for storage and processing of large amounts of immutable data, Druid MiddleManagers for ingestion and processing of data, and optionally Tranquility components to assist in streaming data ingestion.
+Data servers run Druid Historical Nodes for storage and processing of large amounts of immutable data, Druid MiddleManagers for ingestion and processing of data.

 For clusters with complex resource allocation needs, you can break apart the pre-packaged Data server and scale the components individually.
 This allows you to scale Druid Historical Nodes independently of Druid MiddleManagers, as well as eliminate the possibility of resource contention between historical workloads and real-time workloads.

 The Master server coordinates data ingestion and storage in your Druid cluster.
 It is not involved in queries.
 It is responsible for starting new ingestion jobs and for handling failover of the Druid Historical Node and Druid MiddleManager processes running on your Data servers.

 Master servers can be deployed standalone, or in a highly-available configuration with failover.
 For failover-based configurations, we recommend separating ZooKeeper and the metadata store into their own hardware.